 - His massive Jackhammer against The Giant as well as the one he did to Mark Henry.

 7'4", 550!
 Can he get him up in a Jackhammer?If he does, the roof's coming off this joint!

 - Kicking out of the chokeslam finisher and promptly No Selling the next few attacks before hitting his finishing moves?
 The commentary says it best.

-- Goldberg held The Giant in the air for a full five seconds before finishing the move.
+- Goldberg held The Giant in the air for a full four seconds before finishing the move.

 - The Streak...untill the very end, that is...